 Who we are

-Two photographers had these same thoughts, and even more than that, they have the same vision - share what this amazing country has to offer with other people that are looking to live real moments, share experiences, exchange thoughts, click some shutter buttons and freeze these moments forever in images.
+Two photographers had these same thoughts, and even more than that, they had the same vision - share what this amazing country has to offer with other people that are looking to live real moments, share experiences, exchange thoughts, click some shutter buttons and freeze these moments forever in images.

 Dan soby - co-founder

-After finishing my 3 years photography studies in Lyon (France), and traveling around the world, 6 years later i'm back in Peru.
-Back to where i started to get into photography.
+After finishing my 3 years photography studies in Lyon (France), and traveling around the world, 6 years later I'm back in Peru.
+Back to where I started to get into photography.

 I do tours in French, English, Spanish and Danish.

 - Nikon D800